-In the lower sixth all pupils study four subjects.
+In the lower sixth all pupils begin by studying four subjects.
 All these subjects should be chosen initially in the expectation that the pupil will pursue that subject to A level.
+A Levels are linear, two year courses.
+We do not offer the standalone AS qualification in any subject.